IO Objects¶

 Binary Stream Operations¶

 The binary stream defines the following operations.
-For the examples that follow, assume the text file foo.bin
+For the examples that follow, assume the text file foo.bin has the following content:

 \x10\x11\x12\x13\n\x14\x15\x16\x17